NEW! Share Your Experience: Revision Surgery

 Contact your legislators.

-Women going flat need our government representatives, both at the state and federal level, to pass legislation that requires:
+Women going flat need our elected representatives – both at the federal and state levels – to pass legislation that requires:

-Health insurance companies must cover flat closure and revision services just like they cover conventional reconstruction.
+Health insurance companies must cover aesthetic flat closure and revision services just like they cover conventional reconstruction.

 STANDARD OF CARE

-An evidence-based standard of care for flat closure must be developed and adhered to.
+An evidence-based standard of care for aesthetic flat closure must be developed and adhered to.

 It all starts with you.